 Vehicle Tasks 1.
 Execute either longitudinal (acceleration/ braking) or lateral (steering) dynamic driving tasks when activated The system is not able to detect all the situations in the ODD.
 1. Execute longitudinal (accelerating, braking) and lateral (steering) dynamic driving tasks when activated.
 The system is not able to detect all situations in the ODDs.
 1. Execute longitudinal (accelerating/braking) and lateral (steering) portions of the dynamic driving task when activated.
 Shall monitor the driving environment for operational decisions when activated.
 1. Execute longitudinal (accelerating/braking) and lateral (steering) portions of the dynamic driving task when activated.
 Shall monitor the driving environment for any decisions happening in the ODD (for example Emergency vehicles).
 1. Monitor the driving environment.
 2. System deactivated immediately at the request of the driver.
 2. System deactivated immediately upon request by the human driver.
 2. Permit activation only under conditions for which it was designed.
 System deactivated immediately at the request of the driver.
 However the system may momentarily delay deactivation when immediate human takeover could compromise safety.
 2 Permit activation only under conditions for which it was designed.
 System deactivated immediately at the request of the driver.
 However the system may momentarily delay deactivation when immediate human takeover could compromise safety.
 2. Execute longitudinal (accelerating/ braking) and lateral (steering).
 3. No transition demand as such, only warnings.
 3. System automatically deactivated only after requesting the driver to take-over with a sufficient lead time; may - under certain, limited circumstances - transition (at least initiate) to minimal risk condition if the human driver does not take over.
 It would be beneficial if the vehicle displays used for the secondary activities were also used to improve the human takeover process.
 3. Shall deactivate automatically if design/boundary conditions are no longer met and must be able to transfer the vehicle to a minimal risk condition.
 May also ask for a transition demand before deactivating.
 3. Execute the OEDR subtasks of the dynamic driving task- human controls are not required in an extreme scenario.
-4. A driver engagement detection function (could be realized, for example, as hands-on detection or monitoring cameras to detect the driver's head position and eyelid movement etc.) could evaluate the driver's 4.
+4. A driver engagement detection function (could be realized, for example, as hands-on detection or monitoring cameras to detect the driver's head position and 4.
 Driver availability recognition shall be used to ensure the driver is in the position to take over when requested by the system.
-Potential technical solutions range from detecting the driver's manual operations to monitoring cameras to detect the driver's 4.
+Potential technical solutions 4.
 Driver availability recognition shall be used to ensure the driver is in the position to take over when requested by transition demand.
-This can however be lighter solutions than for level 3 4.
+This 4.
 System will transfer the vehicle to a minimal risk condition.